amigne/ZosTeroPs/README.md

   * Addition of VERSION file used as single source of version inside the application through `settings.VERSION` and in templates throug `VERSION` context value
   * Addition of French translations for the Javascript DataTables component
+  * Detail the installation procedure in [doc/INSTALL.md](doc/INSTALL.md)
 * v0.0.5 (March 14th, 2021)
   * Minor fix: Plaform relationship in Firmware is no more mandatory
   * UI: Use AdminLTE UI